beastbytes/router-register/Writerside/topics/Defining-Groups.md

 The case name defines the group name prefix.

-The case value defines the group prefix.
+The case value defines the group route prefix.

 An application has zero or one Route Group enum.

 ## Group Enumeration
 For an application with a frontend and backend, with the backend having the group prefix `admin`, the enumeration will be:

 ```php
 <?php